-As a certified massage therapist and licensed mental health clinician, I’ve developed the domain knowledge and skills to work with body and mind.
+As a certified massage therapist and licensed mental health clinician, I’ve developed the domain knowledge and skills to work with both body and mind.

-I’m certified to practice a therapeutic process called Observed Experiential Integration (OEI) that treats and reduces the severity and intensity of trauma symptoms.
+I’m also certified to practice a therapeutic process called Observed Experiential Integration (OEI) that treats and reduces the severity and intensity of trauma symptoms.

 In addition, I’m certified and practice Problem Solving Treatment (PST), an evidence-based practice to treat depressive symptoms that focuses on learning the skills and practicing how to break down problems into “doable chunks”.